600 Comox Road

 Water emergencies (including Sandwick residents starting January 1) - 1-877-999-2285

-The Comox Strathcona waste management service's (CSWM) “Pumpkin Smash”, held at the beginning of this month in the Comox Valley and Campbell River, was a resounding success, diverting over seven tonnes (7,000 kilograms) of pumpkin waste from going to the landfills in those two locations.
+The Comox Strathcona waste management (CSWM) service’s “Pumpkin Smash”, held last weekend in the Comox Valley and Campbell River, was a resounding success, diverting approximately 12 tonnes (11,740 kilograms) of pumpkin waste from going to the landfills in those two locations.

-“We have gone from collecting four and a half tonnes in 2011 to collecting the equivalent weight of all the players in four National Hockey League teams,” said Koreen Gurak, CVRD's manager of communications.
+“We have gone from collecting four and a half tonnes in 2011, to seven tonnes in 2012, to 12 tonnes in 2013,” said Koreen Gurak, CVRD’s manager of communications.
 “Residents have recognized that composting organic food waste is a simple thing to do to help save valuable space in the landfill and cut the greenhouse gas emissions that would be generated if the pumpkins ended up in the landfill.”